Why is it called…

 Montrouge: The name Montrouge is first seen in 1194 in the Latin form Rubeo Monte.
 There are two theories as to the origin.
 Some say that the landowner in the 11th century was referred to as Guy dit le Rouge due to his red hair.
 Other says that Montrouge was a high point between two the valleys of the Seine and the Bièvre rivers and that the clay soil had a red color.

-Le Bourget: Home of the biannual air show the town’s name is a diminutive of the French bourg and so means “small town”.
+Le Bourget: Home of the biannual air show the town’s name is a one of the French place names that is simply a noun bourg : the « et » at the end is a diminutive and so the name simply means “small town”.

 Saint Germain-en-Laye: In 996 Robert the Pious built a monastery dedicated to Saint Germain at this spot.
 There was another monastery of Saint Germain closer to Paris.
 The suffixes “en-Laye” and “des-Prés” were added to distinguish them from one another.
 Laye refers to the forest in old French as opposed to pré is the fields.
 Briefly under the Révolution Saint Germain was named Montagne-bon-air.

-Le Plessis-Robinson: The first mention of Plessiacus justa Castenetum or plessis near Chatenay is in 839 when the territory of the Abbey of Saint Germain des Prés was split.
+Le Plessis-Robinson: A town named after Robinson Crusoe?
+Yes it is true.
+The first mention of the Plessiacus justa Castenetum or plessis near Chatenay is in 839 when the territory of the Abbey of Saint Germain des Prés was split.
 A plessis was a term for a particular way of trimming hedges that allowed the branches to be woven into fences.
 Later this area took the name of the landowers and became Plessis-Raoul and then Plessis-Picquet.
 During the Revolution the town took on the name Plessis-Liberté.
 The Robinson part is from the 19th century.
 “Au Grand Robinson” was the name of the first riverside café or guinguette built in 1848 and which had treehouses inspired by the novel The Swiss Family Robinson by Johann David Wyss which in turn was inspired by the novel du Robinson Crusoe by Daniel Defoe.
 Robinson was eventually used as a general name for the area and became official in 1909.

 This article is part of a series: